ClimateVoice/gifmaker/README.md

 ![](https://github.com/ClimateVoice/gifmaker/blob/master/Gif-2020-43-07-16-43-07.gif?raw=true)

+Lastly, make this your new Twitter, LinkedIn, or Facebook profile picture to help spread the word!! :)

 ## A bit more about ClimateVoice
 Our mission is to mobilize the voice of the workforce to urge companies to go “all in” on climate, both in business practices and policy advocacy.